Vocal Cord Nodules, Cysts, and Polyps

 Voice Therapy

-Voice therapy promotes healing of your vocal cord injury and helps you avoid future injury.
-Our speech pathologists guide children and adults through vocal exercises to improve breathing, reduce throat strain, and find optimal resonance, pitch, and volume for strong, healthy speaking.
+Voice therapy helps your vocal cords heal and helps you avoid future injury.
+Our speech pathologists guide you through vocal exercises to improve breathing, reduce throat strain, and find optimal resonance, pitch, and volume for strong and healthy speaking.
 Our singing voice therapists help professional vocal performers improve vocal range, endurance, and voice quality.
 This therapy is often an essential part of voice recovery that's not typically available at non-specialist ENT clinics.

 Microsurgery

 In some cases, surgery may be recommended to remove noncancerous vocal cord nodules, cysts, or polyps.
 While you are under general anesthesia, tiny surgical instruments are inserted through your mouth into your throat.
 The surgeon makes a very small incision away from the vibrating edge of your vocal cord, and a tiny flap of tissue is lifted so the growth can be removed.
-Also known as "phonomicrosurgery," this technique reduces the risk of scarring and offers the best voice outcomes.
+This technique reduces the risk of scarring and offers the best voice outcomes.
 Voice therapy after microsurgery is essential for optimal recovery.

 Vocal Cord Laser Surgery

-Some types of vocal cord lesions can be removed with a laser.
+If your vocal cord lesions are being fed by blood vessels, they might be able to be removed with a laser.
 This procedure can be done in a doctor’s office while you are awake or in the operating room under general anesthesia.
 The surgeon inserts a thin scope into your nose and throat and uses laser beams to shrink the lesion.
 Voice rest and voice therapy are usually necessary after this procedure.
 Some patients need a second procedure to fully remove the vocal cord lesion.

 Medical Management

-Your laryngologist may prescribe medications to treat chronic cough, acid reflux, allergies, and other medical problems that may contribute to voice disorders.
+Your laryngologist may prescribe medications to treat medical problems that may contribute to voice disorders.
 When needed, your laryngologist will refer you to the appropriate specialist for further treatment of these conditions.

 Call for an Appointment